It’s beginning to look a lot like…Black Friday, Cyber Monday, and yes Christmas then the New Year!

 Photo by rawpixel on Unsplash

 Create your plan and then your content.
-Here are some tips for creating your holiday content plan:
+Here are some holiday marketing ideas and tips for creating your holiday content plan:

 - Gather your resources.
 You and your team do not have to create all the content yourself.
 You can add in user-generated content to your strategy, collaborate, and share other great content like classic holiday videos and viral gifs.
 Maybe you can even join another brand or company that has complimentary products or services and support one another to get your content out to a new audience.